Surajbitla/shopright/README.md

 - **Git**: For cloning and version control.
 - **MySQL**: For the database.
 - **Any text editor or IDE**: Preferably VSCode.
+- An email account for sending temporary passwords (setup with Brevo)

 ### Installation and Setup